-Room awards – Room awards may not exceed the highest cost USC Housing option and may not be greater than the total amount billed to the student account (whichever is less).
+Housing awards – Housing awards may not exceed the highest cost USC Housing option and may not be greater than the total amount billed to the student account (whichever is less).

-Board awards – Board awards may not exceed the highest cost USC Housing meal plan option and may not be greater than the total amount billed to the student account (whichever is less).
+Food/meal plan awards – Food/meal plan awards may not exceed the highest cost USC Housing meal plan option and may not be greater than the total amount billed to the student account (whichever is less).

 Conflict of Interest

-Employees must disclose any actual or potential conflicts that they may have in connection with the review, evaluation, award, and/or distribution of scholarship or other institutional award.
-Similarly, university representatives who are involved in the selection of recipients of university-affiliated scholarships should disclose any actual or potential conflicts of interest.
+Individuals involved in the selection or awarding of institutional aid (e.g., employees, volunteers, donors, scholarship or grant committee members) must disclose any actual or potential conflicts that they may have in connection with the review, evaluation, award, and/or distribution of scholarships, grants, or other institutional aid.

 Reporting and Record Keeping

-The Office of University Advancement maintains the central records of all donor funds solicited, received and administered by academic and administrative units.
+University Advancement maintains the central records of all donor funds solicited, received and administered by academic and administrative units.
 All academic and administrative units must report all gifts to University Advancement and forward the governing donor agreement.
-The Office of University Advancement will maintain copies of all donor agreements.
-Academic units must annually report the awarding of funds to the Office of University Advancement, and the academic deans must monitor and annually certify compliance with the applicable donor requirements.
+University Advancement will maintain copies of all donor agreements.

 Determination of Student Financial Need